XSLT

 }

-Included stylesheets are treated as if their content were copy-pasted into the including stylesheet.
+The processor treats an included stylesheet as if its content appears directly in the including stylesheet.
 There is no precedence difference:

 <xsl:stylesheet xmlns:xsl="http://www.w3.org/1999/XSL/Transform" version="3.0">